-The default tariff cap will be in place until at least the end of 2020.
+The cap will be in place until at least the end of 2020.
 The government will decide whether to extend the cap beyond this, up to a maximum of 2023.

-If you have questions, please contact us at email@example.com
+If you have technical or policy questions about the cap, please contact us at email@example.com